Musical instruments in Zambia: small bells

 Song 126

 A twin ceremony song from the Congo part of the Lala region mentioning the ndibu.2Lambo (1946: 253, 254.
-Translation of the French original into English by Jan IJzermans.
+French original translated by Jan IJzermans.
 No recording.

 Text of Song 126 ∵ The bell and the clapper